LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

-Library and directory dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful, specially when combined with the *zoom* option to link to, respectively, entity and file diagrams.
+Library and directory dependency diagrams are specially useful for large applications where file diagrams would be too large and complex to be useful, notably when combined with the *zoom* option to link to, respectively, entity and file diagrams.

 A utility object, `diagrams`, is provided for generating all supported